New People's Army: Establishment

 The New People's Army was established on March 29, 1969, following the split of the old Communist Party (Partido Komunista ng Pilipinas-1930) into Lava and Guerrero factions.
-The 1960s saw a resurgence in radical ideology, following the establishment of Kabataang Makabayan and the emerging popularity of Mao Zedong Thought as an advancement of ideological Marxism-Leninism.
+The 1960s saw a resurgence in radical ideology following the establishment of Kabataang Makabayan and the emerging popularity of Mao Zedong Thought as an advancement of ideological Marxism-Leninism.
 In 1966, Jose Maria Sison, under the nom de guerre Amado Guerrero, wrote Rectify Errors and Rebuild the Party!, a treatise which criticized the old Lavaite leadership and emphasized the need to follow Mao Zedong Thought to foster re-establishment.
 The conflict continued until December 26, 1968, when the Communist Party of the Philippines was formally re-established along Maoist lines, and the entire issue was termed the First Great Rectification Movement.

-After re-establishing the CPP, Guerrero set about to establishing the People's Army.
+After re-establishing the CPP, Guerrero set about establishing the People's Army.
 KM cadres in Tarlac had contacted Guerrero and linked him with Bernabe Buscayno, a former member of the older Hukbong Mapagpalaya ng Bayan.
 Relations were established and the New People's Army was formally founded on March 29, in continuity with the previous Hukbalahap.
-At the time the NPA only had 60 armed fighters.
+At the time, the NPA had only 60 armed fighters.